Search

 What are implied terms?

 “Implied terms” are contractual provisions which will be assumed to have been included in a contract even though they are not expressly written.
-Provisions which are expressly written in the contract are “express terms”.
+Terms which are expressly included in the contract are “express terms”.

 Implied terms can arise for a number of reasons, including: